Clean Water and Hygiene

 Bicycle-Powered Clean Water Systems

-Through our ten years of experience and working with the local communities, WAH figured out early on that the most powerful way to work with communities long term was to work with the schools and healthcare centres in the region.
-By partnering with staff both at the school and healthcare centres who already have an invested interest in their jobs and the welfare of the people who they take care of (their students and patients), WAH can depend on these partners to take care of the clean water systems that have been designed to last a lifetime.
-Outside of the initial installation, school and healthcare centres are responsible for replacing old filters every five years (approximately), giving them responsibility of ownership.
+Through our 15 years of on-ground experience and working closely with the local communities, WAH figured out early on that the most powerful way to work with communities long term was to work with the schools and healthcare centres.
+By partnering with staff at the school and healthcare centres who already have an invested interest in their jobs and the welfare of the people who they take care of (their students and patients), WAH can depend on these partners to take care of the clean water systems that have been designed to last a lifetime.
+Outside of the initial installation, school and healthcare centres are responsible for replacing old filters every five years (approximately), giving them ownership responsibility, dignity as partners, and meaningful empowerment.

 Schools